xavieruxchamp/JavaScript-Projects/README.md

 This project is a menu used to order pizzas with different toppings.
 I then takes the selections and calculates the price of the order.

 ## Tic-Tac-Toe Game
 This is the classic game of Tic-Tac-Toe.
 It randomly selects one of the two players to play.
-As a player, the  program is also able to make a selection at randon.
+As a player, the  program is also able to make a selection at random.
 Whoever wins is celebrated with an alert.

 ## Calculator
 This is a basic 4 function calculator.
-Users may add, substract, multiply, and divide on a cool lookiin interface.
+Users may add, substract, multiply, and divide on a cool looking interface.